toorop/tmail/README.md

 ### Relaying mails for @example.com

-If you want that tmail accepts to relay mails for example.com, just run:
+If you want tmail to relay mails for example.com, just run:

 	tmail rcpthost add example.com